kubeshop/testkube/docs/docs/concepts/tests/tests-creating.md

 Tests can be currently created from multiple sources:

-1. A simple `file` with the test content, For example, with Postman collections, we're exporting the collection as a JSON file.
+1. A simple `file` with the test content.
+For example, with Postman collections, we're exporting the collection as a JSON file.
 For cURL executors, we're passing a JSON file with the configured cURL command.
 2. String - we can also define the content of the test as a string
-3. Git directory - we can pass `repository`, `path` and `branch` where our tests are stored.
-This is used in Cypress executor as Cypress tests are more like npm-based projects which can have a lot of files.
+3. A Git directory - we can pass `repository`, `path` and `branch` where our tests are stored.
+This is used in the Cypress executor as Cypress tests are more like npm-based projects which can have a lot of files.
 We are handling sparse checkouts which are fast even in the case of huge mono-repos.
-4. Git file - similarly to Git directories, we can use files located on Git by specifying `git-uri` and `branch`.
+4. A Git file - similarly to Git directories, we can use files located on Git by specifying `git-uri` and `branch`.

 :::note
 Not all executors support all input types.
 Please refer to the individual executors' documentation to see which options are available.